Buildstarted/buildstarted.com/_posts/2010-08-15-metadatatypes-and-why-theyre-useful.md

 }
 </code></pre>

-<p>Whenever you update your dbml it won't affect your partial class and you'll keep your attributes.
-It does cause a bit of code duplication, however with relation to the properties but it's effective none-the-less.</p>
+Whenever you update your dbml it won't affect your partial class and you'll keep your attributes.
+It does cause a bit of code duplication, however with relation to the properties but it's effective none-the-less.

-<h3>- Ben</h3>
+###- Ben